dmassimi/monitoring/README.md

 **Software Versions**

-- TIBCO BW6: Version 2.8.0 or higher (Required for native OpenTelemetry support)
+- TIBCO BW6: Version 2.8.0 or higher (Required for native OpenTelemetry support).
+- TIBCO Flogo: Core version compatible with OTel (Standard Flogo Enterprise 2.15+ recommended).
 - OpenTelemetry Collector: Contrib distribution (Required for the loki exporter; the core distribution does not include it).
 - Fluent Bit: Version 1.9.0+ (Required for the opentelemetry output plugin).
 - Grafana: Version 9.4+ (Recommended for full TraceQL support).